 Our busy schedules often require us to take care of the important stuff first.
 Work, household chores, caring for our children and other life issues seem to take priority over fun.
 Moreover, some of us struggle to identify what it is that we like to do in the first place!
 What brings you joy may be something that you haven’t done in weeks, months or even years!

 We can get stuck in the same old routines and patterns and forget to add the fun!
 Adding pleasant activities to our lives has great benefits.
 This is even more true when anxiety, stress and depression are part of the picture.
+In my work as a therapist in Rockland County, NY, I encourage my clients to seek out fun as a way to combat symptoms and improve wellness.

 Pleasant Activities Improve Mood